megler/intro-js/README.md

 ## Overview

 This is a very basic HTML/JS project using a custom IntroJS implementation.
+This project focuses specifically on tip functionality.
+When tips are enabled, the screen will darken with tips on top of the darker overlay.
+Features under the overlay (links, buttons, etc) are disabled.
+Also, there is a "turn off hints" button on the overlay so tips can be toggled off and the user can go back to using the page normally.

 ## Installation